RWE Bad á Cheò Wind Farm Education & Training Fund

 - Driving lessons and test (Please remember to tell us why you need financial support for this.
 You are eligible for up to £500 towards this, and it will not affect your position to apply for subsequent funding for other studies.)

-e full costs that you need to meet in relation to the course.
+You must provide information on the full costs that you need to meet in relation to the course.
 For example, if you are a first-time applicant taking a week-long course that costs £400, you will only be able to apply for £400 plus related travel & subsistence.
 And if you receive funding from elsewhere, for example, £100 towards the course fees, you will only be able to apply for £300.

 We recognise that there are limited further education opportunities within the fund area, therefore you can apply for the costs involved in studying anywhere in Scotland.
 However, an application for the costs of attending a course offered in Caithness or even Highland will be looked upon more favourably than one that requires you to leave the area.

-If you are applying for costs linked with an Apprenticeship arrangement you must be employed within the Fund area.
+If you are applying for costs linked with an Apprenticeship arrangement you must be employed within the fund area.

 Who can apply?